 Absolutely not!
 The porcelain used to create our dental crowns is not porous like natural tooth enamel, and therefore maintains its original shade and color from the day it was placed.
 The natural teeth, however, are susceptible to staining.

 Ready to work with the team at Gentle Dentistry?
-In Tampa, Florida, Drs.
-Angela Rasmussen and Amanda del Cueto of Gentle Dentistry have helped many patients strengthen their smiles with porcelain caps for their teeth.
+In Tampa, Florida, Dr. Angela Rasmussen of Gentle Dentistry has helped many patients strengthen their smiles with porcelain caps for their teeth.
 If you are considering porcelain crowns or other dental restorations, call our office at (813) 734-7102 and visit us at 3500 East Fletcher Avenue, Suite #221.